ChetanXpro/Full-stack/README.md

 - View a list of tasks and their details.
 - Edit and update existing tasks.
 - Filter tasks by various criteria, such as status, priority, and completion.
-- Sort tasks by different attributes, including date and priority.
+- Sort tasks by date.

 ## Technologies Used